SivaDattatreya/Assignment_25/ReadMe.md

   - Configuration: Options classes
   - Extensions: Service registration helpers
 - **ReqResClient.Tests**: Unit tests for the class library.
 Here I have added test cases for both methods
 - **ReqResClient.Demo**: Console app demonstrating usage.
-Through this console application, we will get data by both methods
+Through this console application, we will get data by both methods, have to run this by using 'Set as Startup project'

 ## How to Build and Run